tony-507/analyzer/analyzers/src/common/README.md

 There are several types of units.

-## IOUnit

-This is the unit containing buffer to be processed.
-It is sent and received by different plugins.
-One can set different fields associated to the unit.

 ## StatusUnit

 This unit allows communication between non-neighbouring plugins.
 It should not contain any buffer and should be used for plugin's configuration update.
 A plugin needs to send a request to worker to indicate that it wants to listen to the request, and this should be done during SetParameter.